Scrawk/2D-Deformable-body-in-Unity/README.md

 The original did also implement fracturing of the mesh but I have not fully ported that and probably wont.
 The project provides a few options to load the scene with various meshes and has some neat code that creates a mesh from a image.

-See the [home page](https://www.digital-dust.com/single-post/2017/12/31/2D-deformable-body-in-Unity) for the Unity package download.
+You can download a Unity package [here](https://app.box.com/s/glfb1t609jex16vluqqfauxrchjl1pp0).

 There's a armadillo, bunny and a donut.